 Ongoing issues like heart disease can drive up health care utilization and costs.
-Plus, those with chronic conditions are at much higher risk for complications with COVID-19.
+Plus, those with chronic conditions, including heart conditions, are at much higher risk for complications with COVID-19.

-But while digital condition-specific programs are trending, these efforts will have limited impact if tobacco cessation isn’t addressed, too, through a supportive, remotely accessible solution.
+But while digital condition-specific programs are trending now among employers and health plans, these efforts will have limited impact if tobacco cessation isn’t addressed, too, through a supportive, remotely accessible solution.

 Facts about Heart Disease and Tobacco Use